vamshirajagiri/SQL_music_store_analysis/README.md

 join genre g on g.genre_id=track.genre_id group by 2,3,4

-)
-> select * from popular_genre
+)select * from popular_genre
 where row <=1;

-/* Q2: Write a query that determines the customer that has spent the most on music for each country.
+> Q2: Write a query that determines the customer that has spent the most on music for each country.
 Write a query that returns the country along with the top customer and how much they spent.
-For countries where the top amount spent is shared, provide all customers who spent this amount. */
+For countries where the top amount spent is shared, provide all customers who spent this amount.

-> with a as(
+with a as(

 select customer.customer_id as c,first_name,last_name,billing_country,sum(total),
 row_number() over(partition by country order by sum(total) desc) as rowss from customer